dimfeld/website/posts/transferring_color_palettes.md

 }
 ```

 And this is how it looks!
+I like this better because the different shades retain more of the blue of the middle color, while I didn't have to guess to make the brightness match the existing palettes that the Tailwind UI components come with.
 <div class="flex">
 <div class="h-12 w-12" style="background-color:rgb(91.1% 96.96% 100%)"></div>
 <div class="h-12 w-12" style="background-color:rgb(83.93% 94.59% 100%)"></div>